bovlb/frc-tips/inspection/README.md

 In an effort to help teams to get through the inspection process as quickly as possible, I have prepared an unofficial annotated inspection checklist.
 These include all the items on the official checklist, not necessarily in the same order.
+Official checklist items are clearly distinguished from my additional text.

 * [2004](2024.html)